 Areas that are reserved by the College as exclusive management rights are not subject to review.
 The following issues are precluded from review under this policy:

-- final interpretation by the President of a policy or final decision by President about the application of a policy or resource;
+- Final interpretation by the President of a policy or final decision by the President about the application of a policy or resource;

 - SFCC students are functioning in an academic setting, therefore no requirement exists to set a statute of limitation.
 Matters may be addressed for further review if opened under applicable state statute.

 - The President has discretion, with cause, to accept, modify or reject, in whole or in part, the recommendation of the College Hearing Panel after meeting with them.
-If his/her decision is different from their recommendation, the President will communicate reasons for that decision in writing or through a meeting with the College Hearing Panel, after which the reasons will be documented.
+If the President’s decision is different from the College Hearing Panel’s recommendation, the President will communicate reasons for that decision in writing or through a meeting with the College Hearing Panel, after which the reasons will be documented.
 The President’s decision is final and binding upon the parties, unless the concern or complaint is with the President, in which case the matter will be resolved by the Governing Board.

-- College Hearing Council is a list of individuals composed of staff and faculty members who are nominated by the governance groups to be council members, have completed OHR training, and may be selected to serve as College Hearing Panel members for appeal hearings brought by employees or students.
+- College Hearing Council A list of individuals composed of staff and faculty members who are nominated by the governance groups to be council members, have completed the Office of Human Resources’ training, and may be selected to serve as College Hearing Panel members for appeal hearings brought by employees or students.

-- Complaints are allegations by a student or students that a specific College decision or action, which directly affects that student or students, constitutes a violation of College policy.
+- Complaints Allegations by a student or students that a specific College decision or action, which directly affects that student or students, constitutes a violation of College policy.

-- A student may submit a complaint about an issue directly affecting them regarding a specific management decision or management action which, if true, would constitute a violation of a College policy.
-Examples would include (but not be limited to) discrimination that the student believes was not properly handled, or racial or sexual harassment that the student believes was not properly or adequately dealt with under appropriate College policies.
+- A student may submit a complaint about an issue directly affecting them regarding a specific management decision or management action which, if true, would constitute a violation of College policy.
+Examples would include,but not be limited to, discrimination that the student believes was not properly handled, or racial or sexual harassment that the student believes was not properly or adequately dealt with under appropriate College policies.

 - Student complaints may be resolved using the procedural steps for resolving student concerns; or